Road Safety Manual

 Harwood et al. (2014) suggested that audit was a costly method for identifying interventions, and that there is potential to miss interventions that could be added that are cost-effective ways to improve safety.
 Also, economic assessment of interventions is typically not included unless conducted as an addition to the normal audit process.
 On the positive side, they suggest that audit is a useful way to identify safety features that are missing or in poor condition, and that they are a good way to bring together expert staff to review safety.
 They also identified advantages in conducting field reviews (i.e. site inspections), a process not always undertaken in other methods of risk assessment.

 It is important to note that the road safety audit process has been around for many years.
 It was first established in the late 1980s, with documentation developed in many countries from the 1990s.
 However, there has been little recent adjustment of the road safety audit process to include Safe System concepts.
 In some countries, the focus is shifting to better capture issues related to eliminating death and serious injury, although this has always been an integral part of the audit process.
 The focus remains primarily on road-based deficiencies and the solutions are generally aimed at improving the road environment.
-In many situations, this approach may be adequate; however, in an attempt to take a Safe System-based approach, some jurisdictions have developed assessment frameworks that could be considered Safe System audits.
+In many situations, this approach may be adequate; however, to take a Safe System-based approach, some jurisdictions have developed assessment frameworks that could be considered Safe System audits.
 These differ to traditional audits because they focus attention on the reduction of fatal and serious casualties and/or take a more holistic view of problems (and solutions) involving each of the Safe System pillars (e.g. safe user issues such as fatigue, potential for speed related crashes).
 The Australia case study provides one such example.

 A further example was developed by the Department of Planning, Transport, and Infrastructure (DPTI) in South Australia.
-This involved a full Safe System assessment for a major project, and was used as part of a successful business case to government to secure funding.
+This involved a full Safe System assessment for a major project and was used as part of a successful business case to government to secure funding.
 The approach differed from a typical audit because it assessed vehicle and behavioural issues as well as the typical infrastructure issues.
 Interestingly, some of the vehicle and behavioural issues identified were able to be addressed through infrastructure changes (also see the discussion in Designing Infrastructure to Encourage Behavior).

 In a recent development, quantified audits have been undertaken to determine the impact of new design.
 Changes can be made to this design and likely safety improvements determined.
 An example of this approach is provided in Management Tools.